jgnewman/hart/README.md

       onkeyup={(evt) => App.update({ ...props, value: evt.target.value })}
     />
   )
-})
+}

-const App = app(RootFragment, document.getElementById("app"))
+const App = app(Root, document.getElementById("app"))

 App.update({ value: "foo" })
 ```

-This pattern is called the **Hart loop** and it requires two functions – `fragment` and `app`.
-We use `fragment` to create fragments, allowing Hart to build in some optimizations.
-Next, we use `app` to create a Hart app, which in this case is a combination of a top-level fragment and an HTML container where the app should be rendered.
-Whenever we want the DOM to update, we call our app's `update` method and pass it some data that gets passed to our fragment as the `props` argument. **Note that `props` should always take the form of a plain object.**
+This pattern is called the **Hart loop**.
+Once we've defined a component and a DOM element where the component should render, we pass them to `app` to create a Hart app.
+Whenever we want the DOM to update, we call our app's `update` method and pass it some data that gets handed to our component as the `props` argument. **Note that `props` should always take the form of a plain object.**

 Interestingly, a Hart app doesn't strictly have to render HTML into the DOM.
 In fact the HTML container argument is optional.
 So if we wanted to, we could create an app that simply implements a counter.
 For example: